-No supporting documentation regarding awareness trainings on corruption Information No company declaration and no evidence within the supporting documentation regarding the implementation of awareness or training programs on anticorruption & bribery issues for employees.
+Results Materiality analysis in sustainability reporting Company communicates progress towards the Sustainable Development Go oals (SDGs) Improvement Areas (10) Policies Low Inconclusive documentation for policies on fraud Low Inconclusive documentation for policies on conflict of interest Actions High No conclusive documentation regarding information security ris sk assessments Medium No conclusive documentation on awareness training to prevent Information No company declaration and no evidence within the supporting documentation regarding the implementation of awareness or training programs on anti- corruption & bribery issues for employees.
 Guidance According to the ISO 26000 guideline, ""Corruption can be defined as the abuse of entrusted power for private gain"".
 There are all forms of public and proprietary corruption in the workplaces such as extortion, bribery, conflict of interest, fraud, money laundering.
 Since corruption undermines a company's effectiveness and ethical reputation, awareness or trainings on anti-corruption & bribery issues are regularly conducted to ensure that employees are familiar with the company's policy and procedures.
 They may be conducted either online or in person, and should include regular testing to ensure the training effectiveness.

-No supporting documentation regarding audits of control procedures to prevent corruption Information No company declaration and no supporting documentation evidence provided on audits of internal controls relating to anti-corruption issues within the company's own operations.
-Guidance Internal controls (for example four-eyes principle, job rotations, among others) are necessary to regularly monitor the effectiveness and proper implementation of actions put in place to support anti-corruption & bribery policies.
+Information No company declaration and no supporting documentation evidence provided on audits of internal controls relating to anti-corruption issues within the company's own operations.
+No conclusive documentation on audits of control procedures to prevent corruption Guidance Internal controls (for example four-eyes principle, job rotations, among others) are necessary to regularly monitor the effectiveness and proper implementation of actions put in place to support anti-corruption & bribery policies.
 Periodic audits of those controls, done either through an external third party that performs business ethics audits or an internal audit team, are carried out to ensure their effectiveness and provide reasonable assurance that internal processes are being adhered to.

-No supporting documentation regarding approval procedure for sensitive transactions (e.g. gifts, entertainment) Information No company declaration and no evidence within the supporting documentation regarding the implementation of a verification process for sensitive transactions.
+No conclusive documentation on approval procedure for sensitive transactions (e.g. gifts, entertainment) Information No company declaration and no evidence within the supporting documentation regarding the implementation of a verification process for sensitive transactions.
 Guidance Sensitive transactions are a broad range of business dealings which involve higher ethics-related risks.
 Some examples include (non-exhaustive) gifts, travel arrangements and other types of hospitality, which are common in the business world, but may in fact constitute unethical or even illegal kickbacks, bribes or payoffs to influence decision affecting a company's operations, etc. Such transactions also comprise facilitation payments which are usually made with the intention of expediting an administrative process and may be considered as a form of corruption.
 As such, a verification procedure should be put in place to review and approve any sensitive transactions made by the company.
-Low No supporting documentation regarding corruption risk analysis performed Information No company declaration and no evidence within the supporting documentation regarding the implementation of a periodic corruption & bribery risk assessments.
-Guidance

-Risk assessment are a formal process of evaluating and predicting the consequences (positive or negative) of a hazard and their likelihoods/probabilities.
+Low No conclusive documentation regarding corruption risk assessments Information No company declaration and no evidence within the supporting documentation regarding the implementation of a periodic corruption & bribery risk assessments.
+Guidance Risk assessment are a formal process of evaluating and predicting the consequences (positive or negative) of a hazard and their likelihoods/probabilities.
 Periodic corruption and bribery risk assessments allow a company to identify potential bribery and corruption risks, rate the likely occurrence and the potential impact of the risks, select the appropriate anti-corruption controls, and develop an action plan.
 Such assessments ensure the presence of a strong compliance program and help to develop a more robust approach to counter bribery and corruption activities by the organization.